Chulip: Reception and legacy

 Chulip received mostly average critical scores upon its release in North America.
 The game currently holds a 57% on the aggregate websites GameRankings and Metacritic.
 The ambitious gameplay of Chulip has been almost universally criticized.
 Ray Barnholt of 1UP.com, Ryan Davis of GameSpot, Micah Seff of IGN, and Gus Mastrapa of X-Play all labeled the often-unclear progression presented to the player as "frustrating" and "tedious", requiring an excessive amount of patience.
 Mastrapa summarized, "Since the game is on 24-hour clock a missed opportunity means having to wait until the next day to take another crack.
 Add the fact that your inexperienced, young avatar can die from heartbreak, resulting in a 'game over' screen and the loss of unsaved progress and you've got a recipe for annoyance."
-Barnholt, Davis, and Seff did positively credit Natsume for the inclusion of the mini-strategy guide.
+Barnholt, Davis, and Seff did positively credit Natsume Inc. for the inclusion of the mini-strategy guide.
 Despite faulting the "indistinct objectives", Davis found gratification in successful kisses.
 "The whole kissing thing is absolutely fantastic in concept," Davis stated, "And there's something unsettling about your character's encouraged promiscuity."
 However, Game Informer writer Ben Reeves described the game as one of the most poorly designed games he has ever played due to its lack of in-game direction and frequency of game overs.
-In January 2008, Game Informer listed Chulip one of the worst games of 2007.
+In January 2008, Game Informer listed Chulip as one of the worst games of 2007.